 What organs are on the left side?
 In this article, discover the 17 major organs on the left side of the body and learn how they function with their paired organ and with other parts of the whole.

-Let’s explore at a close look.
+Let’s explore with a closer look.

 Table of Contents